Rate-Splitting Multiple Access for Integrated Sensing and Communications: A First Experimental Study: Experimental Results

 \subsection{Measurement Environment}

 Our measurements were conducted in a fairly empty lecture room (Fig.~\ref{fig:three_setup}), where the furniture was moved to the far end of the room, well away from the target, to reduce clutter.
-We used a metal box ($1{\rm m}$ high and $0.8{\rm m}$ wide) placed at the broadside of the TX antennas to mimic a vehicular target\footnote{Although the target used in our experiments is stationary, it is selected to emulate the reflection characteristics (e.g., radar cross-section) of a vehicular object.
-The term ``vehicular target” is used in this sense, rather than to imply motion.
-Future work will extend the system to dynamic tracking and mobile sensing scenarios.}.
+We used a metal box ($1{\rm m}$ high and $0.8{\rm m}$ wide) placed at the broadside of the TX antennas to mimic a vehicular target.
 An anchor antenna was also placed at the TX broadside for phase calibration \cite{Radar_conf_2020_doa}.

 We considered three scenarios as described below, capturing different levels of inter-UE interference and separation/integration between communications and sensing: \begin{itemize} \item[S1.] \textbf{UEs and target mutually well separated} (in the angular domain), as shown in {Fig.~\ref{fig:three scenarios a}}.
 The larger the separation among UEs in the angular domain, the better SDMA can suppress the inter-UE interference.
 As a result, the RSMA gain -- i.e., the extent to which its ISAC performance region is bigger than SDMA's -- could potentially be modest.
 Similarly, the extent of separation/integration between communications and sensing separation is dictated by the angular separation between the UEs and the target.
 A large angular separation may require a dedicated sensing signal to achieve the RSMA ISAC performance boundary.